fprime-community/fprime-amsat-reference/README.md

 ## AMSAT® CubeSat Simulator Deployments
 There are two F' deployments for the AMSAT® CubeSat.
-1. CHDDeployment - Executes on the Raspberry Pi Zero that manages command and telemetry of the AMSAT® CubeSat.
+1. CDHDeployment - Executes on the Raspberry Pi Zero that manages command and telemetry of the AMSAT® CubeSat.
 This board also manages the PI Camera.
 2. MainDeployment - Executes on the Raspberry Pi Pico mounted on the AMSAT® CubeSat Main Board.

 ## Raspberry PI ARM Cross-Compiler